ds300/derivablejs/README.md

 * **Green:** This node needs evaluating.
 * **White:** This node's value is up to date.
 * **Red:** This node's value is up to date, but has changed during the current mark/sweep cycle.
-* **Black:** This node's value is out of date.
+* **Black:** This node's value is out of date, but doesn't necessarily need to be re-evaluated.

-But there are some extra subtleties involved in the full algorithm which is described below.
+But there are some extra subtleties so do read on.

+##### Structures At Rest

 An **atom** encapsulates the following data: